MOHD-SHAHVEZ/V-Films/README.md

 # 🎬 V-Films — Creative Storytelling Studio

+⚠️ Note: This repository is licensed under a proprietary license.
+The source code is for review/evaluation only and may not be copied, downloaded, redistributed, or used without prior written permission.
+To request access, contact javedgaur57@gmail.com

 > **“Where stories find their voice and form.”**
 > A single-page responsive web experience crafted with **React + TailwindCSS**, blending visual storytelling, animation, and API integration.